GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 ## Using the console

+This section gives the steps to create a self-deleting instance by using the Google Cloud console in your web browser.
+If you prefer to use the command line instead, see the next section, **Using the command line**.

-Open the [Cloud Console] (https://console.cloud.google.com/) and select your project.
-Click on the menu icon in the upper left corner and select _Compute Engine_ / _VM Instances_.
+1. Open the [Cloud Console] (https://console.cloud.google.com/) and select your project, if it is not already selected.

+1. Click on the menu icon in the upper left corner and select _Compute Engine_ / _VM Instances_.
 The *VM Instances* control panel will display.

-Click **CREATE INSTANCE**.
+1. Click **CREATE INSTANCE**.
 A form to set the properties of the new instance will display.
 Leave most values at the default value already filled in for you, but change the following values: